Assault & Battery

 What Is The Difference Between Simple & Aggravated Assault & Battery?

 In Georgia, both assault and battery crimes are broken down into two categories: simple and aggravated.
-Simple assault and battery crimes are considered less serious crimes and charged as misdemeanors.
-Aggravated assault and battery crimes are more severe in nature and are charged as felonies.
+Simple assault and battery crimes are considered less serious crimes and are charged as misdemeanors.
+Aggravated assault and battery crimes are more severe and are charged as felonies.

 The sentencing for those convicted of these types of crimes includes: